Do Staged Homes Sell More Successfully?

 Tips: Put a couple of potted plants on the porch, sweep the cobwebs from the corners, hang something decorative on that fresh painted door.
 Make it look like “home sweet home.”

-Tips: The bed needs to be neat with updated bedding, tidy, and fit the room.
+Tips: The bed needs to be neat and tidy with updated bedding.
 The lighting should be warm and inviting.
 No crazy paint jobs on the walls!
 Absolutely no personal items visible (except perhaps, a book).

-Tips: Clean surfaces!
+Tips: Clean all of the surfaces.
 No personal items out, keep all food stored away.
 Make sure all appliances are in good condition and there are no loose hinges or squeaky cupboards.

 Hiring a Professional:

 When staging a home alone it can be difficult to remain objective.
 Every seller has an emotional attachment to his or her home.
 Removing sentimental items and investing time, money, and effort into redesigning the interior of a home can be a daunting task, and it’s all too easy to overlook certain aspects of the home that can be unsatisfactory to the potential new owner.
-A bad paint job, loose hinges, and awkward lighting can all damper their opinion on a home.
+A bad paint job, loose hinges, and awkward lighting can all put a damper on the potential buyer's opinion.

 The point of staging a home is depersonalization, removing the seller’s presence from the home and making it appealing to the potential buyers.
 At Mountain Luxury, our stager’s keen eyes spot the potential of a residence.
 ML professionals have complete objectivity to the property and are able to make well-educated suggestions for improvements.
 Plus, we’ll even provide the furniture!